What is the Law Regarding Racial Discrimination by Employers?

 Employers are legally obligated to ensure their employees are not subjected to discrimination, harassment, or a hostile work environment.
 In some cases, employers who fail to protect employees from discrimination may be held liable and ordered to compensate those employees.

-How Can You Stop Workplace Racial Discrimination?
+How Can You Stop Workplace Racial Discrimination in California?

 If you’re a target of workplace racial discrimination in this state, a racial discrimination lawyer will help you file a discrimination claim with the federal Equal Employment Opportunity Commission or with the state’s Department of Fair Employment and Housing (DFEH).